-If a person has a high white blood cell count, it may indicate that they have an infection and that the immune system is working to destroy it.
-It may also be a sign that the person is experiencing physical or emotional stress.
-People with particular blood cancers may also have high white blood cells counts.
+If a person has a high white blood cell count, it may indicate that the immune system is working to destroy an infection.

-A low white blood cell count can signal that something is destroying the cells faster than they are being made, or that the body is producing too few of them.
+A low white blood cell count can signal that an injury or condition is destroying cells faster than they are being made, or that the body is producing too few of them.

-White blood cells account for approximately 1 percent of the total blood cells, and they are essential to normal immune function.
+White blood cells make up around 1 percent of all blood cells, and they are essential to regular function in the immune system.
 White blood cells are also known as leukocytes.

-White blood cells or leukocytes are components of the blood that protect the body against disease and foreign invaders.
+White blood cells are components of the blood that protect the body against disease and foreign invaders.

 There are several different types of white blood cells, each with varying responsibilities:

-- Lymphocytes are vital for producing antibodies that help the body to defend itself against bacteria, viruses, and other perceived threats
+- Lymphocytes: These are vital for producing antibodies that help the body to defend itself against bacteria, viruses, and other threats.

-- Neutrophils are powerful white blood cells that destroy bacteria and fungi
+- Neutrophils: These are powerful white blood cells that destroy bacteria and fungi.

-- Basophils alert the body to infections by secreting chemicals into the bloodstream, mostly to combat allergies
+- Basophils: These alert the body to infections by secreting chemicals into the bloodstream, mostly to combat allergies.

-- Eosinophils are responsible for destroying parasites and cancer cells, and they are part of an allergic response
+- Eosinophils: These are responsible for destroying parasites and cancer cells, and they are part of an allergic response

-- Monocytes are responsible for attacking and breaking down germs or bacteria that enter a person's body
+- Monocytes: These are responsible for attacking and breaking down germs or bacteria that enter the body.

 An increase in white blood cells is known as leukocytosis.
 It typically occurs in response to the following conditions: